 Before joining Chapman Tripp, Phillippa worked at Allen & Overy in London, particularly with trusts in complex commercial structures and transactions.

-She is recognised as a leading lawyer in Chambers High Net Worth 2020.
+She is recognised as a leading lawyer by Chambers High Net Worth 2021.

 - Advising individuals on contentious family settlements involving trusts, beneficiaries and companies.